ramenguy99/xpg/ROADMAP.md

 - [ ] glslang bindings for compiling and reflection
     - [ ] fix slang build when using this
 - [ ] Tracy module built-in into xpg.
 Repackage their bindings for CPU stuff, expose vulkan API tracing, and add compat bindings with our GPU stuff.
+- [ ] Expose host image copy and timeline semaphores?
+    -> timeline semaphores should be avilable everywhere.
+Ideally subclass / parameter of Semaphore and transparent to queue waits but with extra APIs on the object.
+    -> Host image copy can be used automatically for Image.with_data() to or manually with exposed host operations.
+Not available on AMD

 Viewer:
 - [ ] Primitives